brainupdaters/drlm-docs/docs/source/backup_opers.rst

    Enable Backup in local and remote write mode (WARNING!
 Snaps in write mode are not allowed)

+.. option:: -H, --hold-on, --hold-off

+   Hold backup.
+If a backup is holded means that will be ignored after a **drlm runbackup** when old backups are cleaning

    Examples::

    ~# drlm bkpmgr -I 1.20140519065512 -e